Skip to content

 import { Interaction } from '../src/interaction/interaction.js';

-import { Stimulus } from '../src/interaction/stimulus.js';
+import { Stimulus } from '../src/stimulus/stimulus.js';

 import { ModelDetails } from '../src/cognition/types.js';